Jingnan-Jia/lobeseg/README.md

-# This is a new model for Jingnan Jia' multi-task learning in lung CT
+# Multi-task Semi-supervised Learning for Lobe Segmentation
 There are several directories for their specific functions:

 - data  (Here I linked to another disk of CT files)